 - the name of the community water system; and

 - copy of a recent water bill indicating service address of the Child Care Center; or

 - a letter from the public community water system certifying the service to the address of the Child Care Center

 To determine the name of the public water system serving a municipality, please visit: DEP DataMiner Safe Drinking Water.
 Select What Community Water Systems Serve My Town.

-If the Child Care Facility is not connected to a community
+If the Child Care Center is not connected to a community

-water system, the Child Care Facility shall demonstrate the following;
+water system, the Child Care Center shall demonstrate the following;